vitejs/vite/docs/guide/api-environment-frameworks.md

 In the CLI, calling `vite build` and `vite build --ssr` will still build the client only and ssr only environments for backward compatibility.

-When `builder.entireApp` is `true` (or when calling `vite build --app`), `vite build` will opt-in into building the entire app instead.
+When `builder` is not `undefined` (or when calling `vite build --app`), `vite build` will opt-in into building the entire app instead.
 This would later on become the default in a future major.
 A `ViteBuilder` instance will be created (build-time equivalent to a `ViteDevServer`) to build all configured environments for production.
 By default the build of environments is run in series respecting the order of the `environments` record.
 A framework or user can further configure how the environments are built using:

 ```js
 export default {